-Russia was constantly pushing the Allies to start a new front against the Axis in west Europe but in 1942 the Allies, mainly the British didn’t think that they were strong enough to attack Germany in Europe.
-However having won the Battle of El Alamein in November they felt confident going against the German forces in North Africa.
+Russia was constantly pushing the Allies to start a new front against the Axis in Western Europe, but in 1942, the Allies, mainly the British, didn’t think they were strong enough to attack Germany in Europe.
+However, having won the Battle of El Alamein in November, they felt confident going against the German forces in North Africa.
 Even though American military leadership wanted a landing in France and were confident that they could successfully pull it off, Roosevelt supported Churchill in his request that the Allies make preparations for an invasion of French North Africa.

-The plan that would later evolve into Operation Torch was to first make their way into North Africa and then later invade Sicily and move onto mainland Italy.
-Such a victory would have been very important for the Allies because it would have cleared the Mediterranean for shipping purposes.
+The plan that would later evolve into Operation Torch was to first make their way into North Africa, invade Sicily, and move onto mainland Italy.
+Such a victory would have been crucial for the Allies because it would have cleared the Mediterranean for shipping purposes.

 The first planned targets of the Allies were Morocco and Algeria.
-These two countries were under the rule of Vichy France, which the Allies considered to be in collaboration with Germany so both of the African countries were legitimate targets for the Allies.
-Morocco had around 60, 000 French troops and a small naval fleet at Casablanca, but instead of fighting against the French army the Allies wanted to cooperate with them.
-Operation Torch was under the command of General Eisenhower and the headquarters were in Gibraltar.
+These two countries were under the rule of Vichy France, which the Allies considered to be in collaboration with Germany.
+Hence, both of the African countries were legitimate targets for the Allies.
+Morocco had around 60,000 French troops and a small naval fleet at Casablanca, but instead of fighting against the French army, the Allies wanted to cooperate with them.
+Operation Torch was under the command of General Eisenhower, and the headquarters were in Gibraltar.

-Rober Daniel Murphy located in Algiers at the time was assigned with the task to determine if and how cooperative the French army would be.
-What the Allies wanted above all else was a good amphibious landing, for that purpose Casablanca, Oran and Algiers were chosen as the landing sites.
+Rober Daniel Murphy, located in Algiers then, was assigned to determine if and how cooperative the French army would be.
+What the Allies wanted above all else was an excellent amphibious landing; for that purpose, Casablanca, Oran, and Algiers were chosen as the landing sites.

-The Central Task Force was set on Oran under the command of Major-General Lloyd Fredendall with 18, 500 troops.
+The Central Task Force was set on Oran under Major-General Lloyd Fredendall with 18,500 troops.

-The Eastern and final task force which was under the command of General Ryder was to land at Algiers with 20, 000 troops.
+The Eastern and final task force, under General Ryder’s command, was to land at Algiers with 20,000 troops.

-For the Allies the Vichy French resistance was a mere inconvenience and not a real military problem.
-Patton’s main target was the capture of Casablanca, the city was captured on November 10th when he took the city without resistance, just two days into Operation Torch a major objective was already accomplished.
+For the Allies, the Vichy French resistance was a mere inconvenience, not a real military problem.
+Patton’s main target was the capture of Casablanca; the city was captured on November 10th when he took the town without resistance; just two days into Operation Torch, a major objective was already accomplished.

-The major problems at the Oran landings were also more of a logistics nature, the beach that was meant for the landing hadn’t been properly inspected and the shallow waters lead to damage on some of the landing craft which slowed down the deployment of equipment and troops.
-A few ships of the French navy also tried to attack the Allied fleet but were quickly sunk or driven away and by November 9th the French troops had surrendered.
+The significant problems at the Oran landings were also more of a logistics nature, the beach that was meant for the landing hadn’t been properly inspected, and the shallow waters lead to damage to some of the landing craft, which slowed down the deployment of equipment and troops.
+A few ships of the French navy also tried to attack the Allied fleet but were quickly sunk or driven away, and by November 9th, the French forces had surrendered.

-The Algiers landings also went according or even better than planned.
-The Vichy government had their hands full with dealing with an attempted coup to handle the Allied invasion and by the end of the day the landings at Algiers began the city surrendered to the Allies.
+The Algiers landings also went according to or even better than planned.
+The Vichy government had their hands full with dealing with an attempted coup to handle the Allied invasion, and by the end of the day the landings at Algiers began the city surrendered to the Allies.

 Operation Torch Conclusions

 All three landings during Operation Torch were extremely successful.
-The French resistance, despite being surprising was minimal and so were the casualties of the Allies.
-After regrouping the landed Allied troops moved to Tunisia.
-The German troops that were battling with Montgomery at El Alamein were now retreating in the direction of the now landed Allies, with seemingly nowhere else to retreat.
+The French resistance, despite being surprising, was minimal, and so were the casualties of the Allies.
+After regrouping, the landed Allied troops moved to Tunisia.
+The German forces battling with Montgomery at El Alamein were now retreating toward the now-landed Allies, seemingly nowhere else to retreat.

 Consequences of Operation Torch

-When France surrendered to Germany earlier in World War 2, the Germans agreed to allow southern France to remain free of occupying forces and to be governed from Vichy.
-A related condition to this agreement; however, was that Vichy French forces overseas would resist attacks by the Allied forces to include naval forces.
+When France surrendered to Germany earlier in World War 2, the Germans agreed to allow southern France to remain free of occupying forces and to be governed by Vichy.
+However, a related condition to this agreement was that Vichy French forces overseas would resist attacks by the Allied forces, including naval forces.
 Due to the lack of resistance by the French in North Africa, the Germans immediately occupied southern France and seized the remainder of the French Fleet located in Toulon (Operation Lila).
-The majority of the ships were scuttled at the dock; however, before the Germans could press them into service.
+Most of the ships were scuttled at the dock before the Germans could press them into service.

 For the Allies, Operation Torch was an overwhelming success.
-After the victory, British forces led by General Montgomery were to the east of Tunisia and the U.S. forces were located to the west effectively sandwiching Rommel in Tunisia.
-This would allow the Allies to eventually defeat Rommel in the Battle of Tunisia in mid-1943 and give the Allies a solid-base to invade Sicily and Italy.
-At the time of Operation Torch being conducted, it was the largest amphibious operation conducted in warfare and was also the first big success of the war for the Allied powers.
+After the victory, British forces led by General Montgomery were to the east of Tunisia, and the U.S. forces were located to the west, effectively sandwiching Rommel in Tunisia.
+This would allow the Allies to eventually defeat Rommel in the Battle of Tunisia in mid-1943 and give the Allies a solid base to invade Sicily and Italy.
+When Operation Torch was conducted, it was the largest amphibious operation conducted in warfare and was also the first big success of the war for the Allied powers.